Historic Architectural Styles

-Fisher Park is a neighborhood in the north central area of the North Carolina city of Greensboro, which is located in the United States.
-When Captain Basil J. Fisher donated the lowlands for a city park that bears his name in 1901, he transformed a marsh into one of Greensboro’s most attractive Gilded Era addresses.
-The area is now known as Fisher Park.
+Fisher Park is a neighborhood in the north central area of Greensboro, North Carolina, United States.
+In 1901, Captain Basil J. Fisher donated the lowlands for a city park that bears his name.
+He transformed a marsh into one of Greensboro’s most attractive Gilded Era addresses.

 Those who lived in Fisher Park took full advantage of the plentiful lots overlooking the park by engaging some of the city’s greatest architects to create often opulent mansions for them.
 According to local legend, this neighborhood was Greensboro’s first suburb, and it is also the city’s most popular historic district.